Project-MONAI/MONAI/CONTRIBUTING.md

 _If it's not tested, it's broken_

 All new functionality should be accompanied by an appropriate set of tests.
 MONAI functionality has plenty of unit tests from which you can draw inspiration, and you can reach out to us if you are unsure of how to proceed with testing.

+MONAI's code coverage report is available at [CodeCov](https://codecov.io/gh/Project-MONAI/MONAI).

 ## The code reviewing process